Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-I’m a DC area local and in this article I’ll spill the beans on some of the best places to escape the city for a day when you’ve finished exploring all the things to do in DC.
+I’m a DC area local.
+In this article I’ll spill the beans on some of the best places to escape the city for a day after you’ve finished exploring all the things to do in DC.

-Whether you’re looking for top-notch food, historical places, time in nature, or just fun family activities, there are day trips from Washington DC that satisfy almost every need.
+Whether you’re looking for top-notch food, historical places, time in nature, or just fun family activities, there are plenty of day trips that satisfy just about every need.
 Choose the one that fits you best!

 16 Best Washington DC Day Trips